1smaII/LLM-Kinase-Affinity/README.md

 The "text-ICL" directory contains datasets used for text-based ICL experiments.

 The "bimodal-ICL" incorporates the bimodal dataset we constructed.
-Specifically, it was generated using GPT-5.5 based on a prompting approach and contains standardized 2D structural images of ternary molecules.
+Specifically, it was generated using GPT-5.5 based on a prompting approach and contains standardized 2D structural images of three molecules.

 ## Prompts